godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 Lets go over what's happening here:

-The first thing we do is make sure we've revived input to change weapons.
+The first thing we do is make sure we've received input to change weapons.
 We do this by making sure ``changing_weapons`` is ``true``.

 Next we define a variable (``weapon_unequipped``) so we can check whether the current weapon has been successfully unequipped or not.

 Then we get the current weapon from ``weapons``.

-If the current weapon is not ``null``, then we have need to check to see if the weapon is enabled or not.
+If the current weapon is not ``null``, then we need to check to see if the weapon is enabled or not.
 If the weapon is enabled, we call it's ``unequip_weapon`` function so it will start the unequip animation.
 If the weapon is not enabled, we set ``weapon_unequippped`` to ``true`` because the weapon has successfully been unequipped.

 If the current weapon is ``null``, then we can simply set ``weapon_unequipped`` to ``true``.
 The reason we do this check is because there is no weapon script/node for